Adirondack was founded over forty years ago in Ohio. This makes them one of the oldest family-owned pet food brands in the United States.

 We strongly believe that invasive and laboratory testing of animals is an outdated and cruel practice and one which we hope will be eliminated.

-Despite this, all consumers should be vigilent of future recalls of Adirondack and any other pet food brand.
+Despite this recall-free record, all consumers should be vigilant of future recalls of Adirondack and any other pet food brand.

 Adirondack Featured Articles